shubhamk2323/Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

-# Sepsis Prediction Pipeline
+# Sepsyd Replication: Sepsis Prediction Pipeline

+This repository contains the replication of the **Sepsyd Model** (Rank 3 in the PhysioNet 2019 Early Prediction of Sepsis Challenge).
 The pipeline trains an XGBoost classifier on massive, real-world ICU patient records to predict Sepsis onset hours before it occurs.

 ## 🚀 Project Overview
 Sepsis is a severe clinical condition with high mortality rates if not detected early.
 This project focuses on analyzing messy, real-world intensive care unit (ICU) data (vital signs, laboratory test results) from over 40,000 patients.

-We downloaded and merged over 40k individual `.psv` files into a single, massive 1.7+ million row dataset (`combined_sepsis_data.csv`).
-We then implemented the official feature extraction and modeling logic from the Sepsyd team's methodology.
+The original dataset consists of over 40k individual `.psv` files which were merged into a single, massive 1.7+ million row dataset (`combined_sepsis_data.csv`).
+Due to file size limits, this dataset is not included directly in the repository.
+We implemented the official feature extraction and modeling logic from the Sepsyd team's methodology to train our final model on this data.

 ## 🧠 Key Features & Technical Highlights